tigerDer1/documentation/content/applications/finance/fiscal_localizations/united_states.rst

 Ensure the correct company populates the :guilabel:`Company` field.
 Change the selected company with the drop-down menu, if needed.

-Last, add the employee's work entry information to the list.
+Lastly, add the employee's work entry information to the list.
 Click :guilabel:`Add a line` and an :guilabel:`Add: Employee` pop-up window loads.
 The list can be :doc:`filtered
-</applications/essentials/search>` to more easily find the employees to add to the list.
+<../../essentials/search>` to more easily find the employees to add to the list.

 .. tip::
    It is helpful to process the data export in multiple groups instead of in one large group